JustinePa/ARMS-marine-alien-SDM/README.md

    `cd` (your working directory where model outputs will be created) `MODELING_DATE` which is the date of the analysis and will be used throughout the workflow
-3. Expected output: per-species suitability rasters in folders with species names (e.g.`/Crepidulafornicata/`) as per BIOMOD2 default .
-Model evaluation metrics (TSS, AUC) in `eval/{SpeciesName}_mixed_myExpl_shelf_kfold/`
+3. Expected output: per-species suitability rasters in folders with species names (e.g. `/Crepidulafornicata/`) as per BIOMOD2 default .
+Model evaluation metrics (TSS, AUC) in `eval/{SpeciesName}_mixed_myExpl_shelf_kfold/` Expected run time: 30–60 minutes per species on HPC (1 CPU core)

 > **No HPC access?** The modelling scripts can be run locally in R by